Agathokakological Nincompoop Monk

 Dr. Ist: Keep me updated.

 Gregory: Without hesitation.
-Do you think it’s possible for a system, regardless of size, to reach a relative equilibrium as the outcome of a negotiation?
+Do you think it’s possible for any system, regardless of size, to reach a relative equilibrium through negotiation?

-Dr. Ist: I’m afraid my futile attempts to reach it—etched into the crevices of my aging face—attest to my inability to answer that question.
+Dr. Ist: I’m afraid my futile attempts—etched into the crevices of this aging face—attest to my inability to answer that question.

 Gregory: What do you mean?

-Dr. Ist: My father was battling with what he believed to be the second law of thermodynamics during the last world war.
-He met my mom in the trenches of the captured territory.
-She was a young biology student turned nurse who had no choice but to support their system’s drive for purification because . . . because it meant fewer wounded and dead soldiers on their side of the battlefield.
+Dr. Ist: My father believed he was fighting the second law of thermodynamics during the last world war.
+He met my mother in the trenches of the opposing side.
+She was a young biology student turned nurse, compelled to support their system’s drive for purification because . . . because it meant fewer wounded and dead soldiers on their side of the battlefield.

 Gregory: I’m sorry to hear that.

-Dr. Ist: She tried, and tried, and tried, but failed to forgive herself for that . . . even on her deathbed.
+Dr. Ist: She tried, and tried, and tried—but never forgave herself for it . . .
+Not even on her deathbed.

 Gregory: Dr. Ist, I’m so sorry for bringing it up.